-You agree that the material downloaded or otherwise accessed through the use of our web pages is obtained entirely at your own risk and that you will be entirely responsible for any resulting damage to software or computer systems and/or any resulting loss of data even if we have been advised of the possibility of any such damage.
+You agree that the material downloaded or otherwise accessed using our web pages is obtained entirely at your own risk and that you will be entirely responsible for any resulting damage to software or computer systems and/or any resulting loss of data even if we have been advised of the possibility of any such damage.

 In relation to a dispute arising out of this website you the user, and we, agree to submit exclusively to the jurisdiction of the courts of New Zealand.

-The entire contents of these web pages remains our property and is copyright with all rights reserved.
+The entire contents of these web pages remain our property and are copyright with all rights reserved.

-E tū Incorporated and its subsidiaries, respects the privacy and confidentiality of members, potential members and our website visitors and registered users (job seekers and job advertisers) and are committed to protecting the members personal information.
-This Policy sets out how E tū will treat the members personal information.
+E tū Incorporated and its subsidiaries respect the privacy and confidentiality of members, potential members, and our website visitors and registered users (job seekers and job advertisers) and are committed to protecting their personal information.
+This policy sets out how E tū will treat members and other users and visitors personal information.

-How E tū uses a personal data of our members
+How E tū uses personal data of our members

 General information about E tū’s use of members data

-All information that E tū holds concerning member as an individual (personal data) will be held and processed in accordance with the provisions of the Privacy Act 1993.
+All information that E tū holds concerning a member as an individual (personal data) will be held and processed in accordance with the provisions of the Privacy Act 2020.

-We collect and hold following personal information of our members such as, but not limited to:
+We collect and hold the following personal information of our members such as, but not limited to:

-- Contact details, such as home address, employer address, telephone numbers and email address
+- Contact details, such as a home address, employer address, telephone numbers, and email address

 - Bank account numbers, credit card numbers